Host a screening. Bring these stories to your audience.

 How it works

-To show a film in public, a screening license is required by law.
+To show a film in public, a screening license is required.
 This applies whether your event is free to the public or a ticketed performance.
-For general information on why this is necessary, read the UK Government’s "Showing films and TV shows in public" information.
+For more information about why this is necessary, read the UK Government’s "Showing films and TV shows in public" information.

 External Funding Support